 In itself, γέρων did not so much denote a chronological age but rather an intellectual and spiritual one.
 Especially from the Eastern Christian monasticism of the 4th century onwards, an elderly ecclesiastic, hermitic, silent in their prayer, focused on directing their own and others' gaze towards God, upon entering the community, became a spokesperson and simultaneously a confidant, an assurance of trust almost touched by the Holy Spirit.

 This dimension of the Greek γέρων is then paraphrased in Russian.
-The starec (often transliterated as starets) becomes the word used in Russia to indicate those elders who, within Orthodox monasteries, assumed the role of spiritual guides, fathers of faith always ready to show the way and provide advice.
-Their life is prayer, eremitism, and asceticism: this extreme choice and the profound belief that animates them is said to bestow special gifts upon them - the ability to perceive the right direction, to heal and alleviate pain, to prophesy, and to understand the intimacy of those who approach them with devotion.
-Thus, the starec tends to inspire believers through the example they set of virtue and spiritual peace.
-Simultaneously, their uniqueness is affirmed by the believers themselves, for they are not appointed by external personalities or entities, but by the very authentic and sincere devotion to faith and spirit.
+The starec (often transliterated as starets) used to describe those elders within Orthodox monastic communities who assume the role of spiritual guides—fathers of faith, always ready to offer direction and counsel.
+Their lives are shaped by prayer, eremitism, and ascetic practice; such radical devotion, sustained by profound belief, is said to grant them particular gifts—the capacity to discern the right path, to heal and alleviate suffering, to prophesy, and to perceive the inner life of those who approach them with trust.
+In this way, the starec inspires believers through the example of virtue and spiritual composure they embody.
+At the same time, their authority is not conferred by institutional appointment but is recognized and affirmed through the sincere devotion of the community itself.

-There have been startes who, over the years, have become true points of reference, being elected as life guides and being granted far-reaching powers.
-Those figures inspired, among others, the character of Zosima in Dostoevsky’s Ithe Brothers Karamazov.
-The author himself writes: "The starets is someone who takes your soul and your will and assimilates them into their own soul and will [...] to the point of being able to eventually attain, through a life of obedience, absolute freedom, that is, freedom from one's own 'self,' and thus escape the fate of those who have lived an entire life without finding themselves."
+Over time, certain startsy have become enduring points of reference, acknowledged as guides endowed with far-reaching spiritual influence.
+Among the figures shaped by this tradition is Zosima in Dostoevsky’s The Brothers Karamazov.
+As the author writes: “The starets is one who takes your soul and your will into his own […] so that, through a life of obedience, one may ultimately attain absolute freedom—freedom from the self—and escape the fate of those who pass through life without ever finding themselves.”

 We asked the artist some questions.